jddunn/tenets/docs/api/index.md

     # Build context
     result = tenets.distill("implement user authentication")
     ```

+!!! tip "Using the MCP Server"
+    To start the MCP server for AI assistant integration:

+    ```bash
+    pip install tenets[mcp]
+    tenets-mcp  # Starts stdio server (default)
+    tenets-mcp --transport http --port 8080  # HTTP server
+    ```

+    See the [MCP Documentation](../MCP.md) for configuration with Claude Desktop, Cursor, and other AI tools.

 !!! note "Auto-Generated Content"
     This documentation is generated directly from the source code.
 Any updates to docstrings in the codebase will be reflected here after rebuilding the documentation.